Tiger shot dead in Henry County after it attacks dog | Atlanta: News, Weather and Traffic

 ALSO: Owner of tiger shot dead in metro Atlanta neighborhood identified

-Officials have not said where in Tennessee the shipment was headed.
-Authorities have not filed charges against the company.
+Payne said the surviving 13 are healthy and in good care.
+Authorities have not filed charges against the company or Lacey.

 Tiger on the loose

-The big cat first sent residents into a frenzy about 6 a.m.
-Authorities received at least two 911 calls from people who spotted it near the ramp from I-75 North to Jodeco Road and near a home in the area, Henry police Capt.
+Suzy first sent residents into a frenzy about 6 a.m.
+Authorities received at least two 911 calls from people who spotted her near the ramp from I-75 North to Jodeco Road and near a home in the area, Henry police Capt.
 Joey Smith said.

 “Unfortunately, it jumped a fence and went after a dog back behind one of the residences here,” Smith said.
 “And the officers had to use some force to put the tiger down.”